Motorcycles

 States have different motorcycle helmet laws that require motorcycle riders to wear helmets.
 While these laws are meant to keep motorcyclists safe, many think they are unfair because they don’t apply to motorcyclists.

-However, in most cases, the law does apply to motorcyclists.
+However, the law does apply to motorcyclists in most cases.
 For example, if you’re on a motorcycle that weighs less than 1,000 pounds, you do not have to wear a helmet.
-But if you’re on a bike that weighs more than 1,000 pounds, you must wear a helmet.
+But if you’re on a bike weighing over 1,000 pounds, you must wear a helmet.

 Here are the motorcycle helmet laws in the United States: